ISCHEMIC STROKE / ETIOLOGY

 Corpuscular HVS

-- most commonly in polycythemia vera (PV)
+- most commonly associated with polycythemia vera (PV) [Griesshammer, 2021]

-- the blastic phase of chronic myeloid leukemia
+- the blastic phase of chronic myeloid leukemia (where an acute transformation results in a rapid increase in immature white blood cells)

 - hyperleukocytosis in acute myeloid leukemia

-- most commonly in polycythemia vera (PV)
+- most commonly associated with polycythemia vera (PV) [Griesshammer, 2021]

 Noncorpuscular HVS